Candida Martinelli's Italophile Site

 1494 and spread quickly across Europe.
 After 100 years, it was

-reduced greatly in virulence, but there was still only treatment for it,
+reduced greatly in virulence, but there was still only minimal treatment for it,

 early treatments were mercury and later arsenic, besides treatments for